vsego/PyteArt/README.md

 * `img2dat.py` -- Converter of images (JPEG, PNG,... anything readable by PIL) to sequences of characters, as described in Nick Higham's original blog post and BASIC program;

 * `pyteart.py` -- port of Nick Higham's TypeArt, used for converting DAT data to a HTML file (overlapping of characters is achieved with overlapping DIV blocks).

+Programs `patgen.py` and `img2dat.py` require Python 3 Pillow library.
+In Fedora repositories, this is package `python3-pillow.x86_64`.

 Typical use
 -----------